sourcegraph/customer-training/trainings/cody/end-user-onboarding-script-intro-to-cody.md

 | Notebooks       |	Pair code and markdown to create powerful live and persistent documentation                                                                                              |

 ## 3. Understanding LLM capabilities and interplay with Cody
 What you can achieve with Cody is tightly coupled to the capabilities of the underlying LLMs used by Cody for Chat and Autocomplete.
-Therefore, the results you experience with Cody will vary not only depending on the LLM that your Enterprise uses but also on your use cases.
+Therefore, the results you experience with Cody will vary depending on the LLM your Enterprise uses and your use cases.
 Currently, the LLMs are selected by your Sourcegraph instance administrator, and they are set at the instance level, not the individual user level.

 In our experience with customers, we've observed that Cody: